jnozzi/cocoadev.com/markdown/FastDynamicAverage.md

 If you're app's slow, **profile it**.
 Don't guess where the inefficiencies are, because you'll probably be wrong.
 Use one of the tools Apple provided for this happenstance, and locate the slow patch empirically.
 There's no other way to fly.

 ----
-General/MultipleEditSyndrome!
+MultipleEditSyndrome!
 Anyway, do you ever need to access the numbers again?
 Do they *have* to be removed afterwards?
-Because if they don't, you could just keep a running total and divide by the size whenever necessary, leaving out all the number storage stuff. --General/JediKnil (again)
+Because if they don't, you could just keep a running total and divide by the size whenever necessary, leaving out all the number storage stuff. --JediKnil (again)